 Abuse Survivors with Cancer: Ideas for Improved Engagement and Outcomes

 An estimated 1 in 3 women and 1 in 6 men are previous survivors of childhood sexual abuse (citation from: Journal Psychological Oncology).
-These numbers do not include additional survivors of physical abuse and may indicate that childhood abuse (or ACEs) affects a significant percentage of cancer patients.
+These numbers do not include additional survivors of physical abuse and may indicate that childhood abuse affects a significant percentage of cancer patients.
 Given the number of patients seen daily for cancer treatment and in clinics, practitioners are likely working with numerous patients every day with this history.

 Important for Clinicians

 Research indicates that survivors of childhood abuse have lower rates of compliance with cancer treatment and worse outcomes.
 Patients may refuse or not complete potentially curative or life-extending treatment, lash out unpredictably during procedures and experience significant trauma and triggering from practitioners' well-intentioned help.

 Which clinicians are most affected?
 Surgeons, radiation and medical oncologists, medical students and residents, chemotherapy/radiation/oncology nurses and students, palliative care teams, radiation therapists and students.